cb0806151/cbh-mancala/README.md

     - the rule: once one player empties their side of the board, the game finishes and all the remaining pieces on the opposite side are transferred to the other players store.
     - this probably wouldn't be terribly difficult to implement and could be simplified to one function run right before the game finishes that creates a new state with a new board where all the remaining pieces are added to the corresponding players store.
 That new state is then used to determine who wins.
     - update: not easy (I think), the amount of math needed to sum all the slots on one side of the board requires a boatload of verification
+    - update2: I was wrong, there is a built in array sum function that is fairly easy to verify.

 - frontend architecture stuff
     - create the components for the basic board